AutomatikVFX/.github/.github/ISSUE_TEMPLATE/new_show.md

 name: New Show
 about: A new project/show needs to be created for pipeline and production.
 title: NAME - Full Project Name
-labels: 'task, show'
+labels: ''
-assignees: ''
+assignees: fabiangeisler, peternepp

 ---

 #### Info